Has rolling over started to interrupt your baby’s sleep? Here’s what to do when your baby rolls over in their sleep and cries!

 If your baby rolls over in their sleep and cries, don’t fret!
 I’m here to give you some pointers on the best and safest ways to handle your baby rolling over in the crib.

 Infants are able to roll over as soon as their neck and core are strong enough.
-For many babies, this happens between 2-4 months.

 Whether your baby rolls over early, late, or “right on time,” rolling is not something to be scared of!
 It’s a natural part of your baby’s development.

 You might see your baby roll over for the first time while they are playing or doing tummy time.
+However, some babies may roll over for the first time in their crib or even during sleep.

-You might not see your baby roll again for weeks after that.
-However, just knowing that they’ve done it before will help you make changes to ensure their safety if they roll over in their sleep.
+Just knowing that they’ve done it before will help you make changes to ensure their safety if they roll over in their sleep.

 I also want to help foster your baby’s independence and development!
 That means embracing the roll, even when your baby rolls over in their sleep and ends up face down, in a very different position than you’re used to.

-It might feel scary the first time your baby rolls onto their stomach while they’re sleeping, especially after all of the “back is best!” talk.
+It might feel scary the first time your baby rolls onto their stomach while they’re sleeping, especially after all of the “back is best” talk.

 Let’s talk about some important things you can do to reduce any harm to your baby when they roll over in their sleep.

-As a reminder, your baby’s sleep surface should be firm, flat, and safely enclosed.
+Your baby’s sleep surface should be firm, flat, and safely enclosed.

 It is especially important once your baby starts rolling that you don’t let them fall asleep in an inclined position (like an unbuckled car seat or a recalled Rock N Play).